 - Localisation (Websites, Keyword Optimisation)

-Good communication is the key to achieving a positive outcome
+Good communication is key to achieving a positive outcome

 All communication consists of several components and it is very easy to get one of those components wrong.
 The risk is much higher when dealing with a client who is not fluent in your language.
 If this happens, your message becomes less clear.
 Get more than one component wrong and you may have a problem.

 I was born in Slovakia and I lived there for over 20 years.
 Then I moved to the UK where I have been living for over 14 years.
 This allowed me to master both languages (English and Slovak) and develop skills and a good cross-cultural understanding necessary for this profession.

-An experienced interpreter can assist you to make any conversation flow naturally and help you avoid making costly mistakes.
+As an experienced interpreter, I can assist you to make any conversation flow naturally and help you avoid making costly mistakes.
 A clash of cultures, if not understood and handled correctly, can sometimes make people feel and sound strange and unprofessional.
 An experienced linguist who understands those differences can advise you in advance, or inform you straight away if a situation like that arrises and turn such a situation into a pleasant moment.

-This may surprise you, but ‘no’ can sometimes mean ‘yes’
+This may surprise you, but in the Slovak language ‘no’ means ‘yes’

 Many English speakers are often puzzled by this, but there is a simple explanation.
 In both the Slovak and the Czech language ‘yes’ is ‘ano’.
 As it is often the case, people tend to shorten words to make them easier to pronounce.
 This is how ‘ano’ often loses ‘a’ and becomes ‘no’ whilst still meaning ‘yes’.

-It is just a coincidence that ‘no’ in the English language can sound just like ‘yes’ in the Slovak and Czech language.
+It is just a coincidence that ‘no’ in the English language sounds just like ‘yes’ in the Slovak language.
 However, this alone can sometimes be enough to unsettle even a good communicator.
-Usually, a good interpreter can read between the lines and interpret all communication correctly and accurately.
+Usually, a good interpreter can read between lines and interpret everything correctly and accurately.